S. Sloan Colt: Career

 After his graduation from Yale, Colt joined the Farmers' Loan & Trust Company.
 During World War I, he entered the army as a corporal, served in the United States Army Ordnance Department in Washington, and was honorably discharged as major.
 Returning to Farmers', Colt was a vice president from 1925 until 1929, when the company merged into the National City Bank (today known as Citibank).

 He joined Bankers Trust as a vice president and director in 1930 and became president the following year at the age of only 38, succeeding Henry J. Cochran.
 Upon his assumption of the presidency, he was also elected a director and a member of the executive committee.
 He was head of the bank for twenty-seven years and was made chairman in 1956 when Alex H. Ardrey became president.
 He retired in 1957 and was replaced as chairman by William Moore, but continued as a director and member of the executive and trust committees until 1965.

 In 1946, Colt was appointed by Governor Thomas E. Dewey as a commissioner of the Port Authority of New York and New Jersey.
 In 1959, he was elected chairman, serving until his retirement from both chairman and commissioner in 1968.
-Mr. Colt served in both President Harry S. Truman's and President Dwight Eisenhower's administration.
-In 1954, Colt was appointed as a member of President Dwight Eisenhower's Advisory Committee on a National Highway Program.
+Mr. Colt served in both President Harry S. Truman's and President Dwight Eisenhower's administrations.
+In 1954, Colt was appointed as a member of President Dwight Eisenhower's Advisory Committee on the National Highway Program.
 Colt served as chairman of Eurofund Inc., from 1959 to 1968 and was a longtime trustee of the Mutual Life Insurance Company of New York (today known as Axa).
 He was a director of the Federal Reserve Bank of New York from 1944 to 1946, the General Electric Company from 1940 to 1963, the American Can Company from 1943 to 1965, and joined the boards of Pan Am in 1931 and General Foods in 1932.
 He also served as a trustee and treasurer of the Tax Foundation, president of the New York Clearing House Association, 1955 and 1957, and president of the New York State Bankers' Association in 1935.